 Also, as you do your MBA program research, there are numerous quality programs now available with no GMAT requirement.
 Not needing to take this standardized test to be admitted to an MBA school can save you a lot of time and expense.

-If your company does pay for your MBA, remember it will probably insist that you sign a contract.
+If your company is paying for your MBA, remember it will probably insist that you sign a contract.
 These typically demand that you promise to stay at the organization for a specified period.

 Others will want you to have at least a 3.0 or similar GPA during your MBA program.
 Be sure that you understand this, and are willing to give ground in these areas.